Our 2019 Holiday Giving Guide is now available! View it here.

-The Community Foundation of Abilene typically has four grant cycles each year — the Spring Discretionary cycle, Future Fund cycle, Field of Interest cycle, and Fall Discretionary cycle.
-See the guidelines below for deadlines and qualifications to apply:
+The Community Foundation of Abilene typically has four grant cycles each year — the Discretionary cycle (held in fall and spring), the Future Fund cycle, and the Field of Interest cycle.
+See the guidelines below for deadlines and qualifications to apply.

 Field of Interest Grants: Please use this Field of Interest Application when applying for any of the following grants: Celebration of Life, Humane Treatment of Animals and/or Mental Health.
 In addition to the application, other attachments are required.
-Please click on the appropriate category below to see the grant guidelines above for specific requirements.
+Please review the grant guidelines to find specific requirements.

 If you have further questions about the grant application process or grant opportunities, contact Michelle Parrish at firstname.lastname@example.org or 325-676-3883.